kmui2/Giphy-Flashcards-with-Angular-Materials/README.md

 - some code cleaning (e.g.`<md-icon>` use, css file sorted, ...)

 #### ToDo
 - replace deprecated import of MaterialModule  (-> split to seperate import for each componet)
+- create my own branch